JasonBock/AdventOfCode2025/docs/notes.md

 # Day 9

 ## Part 2
 General problem: does a shape exist within another shape?
+I think what **might** work is to take two points, see if that area is bigger than the current maximum area, and then make sure no other points are within it.